How to Find Your Image as an Artist: Creating a Brand as a Musician

-Finding an image as a musician.
-It is one of trickiest things to get right as a musician.
-Your image is your brand and it’s the one of the things the public are likely to remember about you and what will make you stand out even before they have heard you.
+Identifying yourself as an artist is one of trickiest things to get right as a musician.
+Your image is your brand.
+It’s one of the things the public is likely to remember about you and what will make you stand out even before they have heard you sing or perform.

 The reason many singers have done so well is because they’ve created their own style and used it to their advantage.
 It’s not always about being the sexiest or best looking act in the industry although that can help; it’s about having a style that reflects your personality and stands out.

-Lady Gaga and Paloma Faith are perfect examples of artists that have inputted their personality into their style.
+Lady Gaga and Paloma Faith are perfect examples of artists that have inputted their personality into their style to create a unique image in the music industry.
 It’s important that what you perform musically matches your image.
 The most important thing to remember is to be comfortable on stage with what you’re wearing.

 Looking at other artists with similar music to you and see what image they’ve adopted, youtube and artist websites are a great resource to observe what others are doing.